Unity: Understanding URP, HDRP, and Built-In

 The URP rendering pipeline in Unity is designed to be lightweight and efficient, which makes it compatible with a wide range of platforms and devices, including mobile devices and low-end computers.
 This efficiency allows URP to provide high-quality graphics that run smoothly on a variety of hardware.

-However, URP may not include default support for the latest advanced graphics features that are included in HDRP such as ray tracing, volumetric clouds, and volumetric lighting.
+However, URP may not include default support for the latest advanced graphics features.
+Some of these features are included in HDRP.
+For example, URP does not include support for ray tracing, volumetric clouds, or volumetric lighting.
+HDRP does.

 URP usage in production